SofiePellegrini/project-final-frontend/README.md

 There is also a calendar where you can add tasks that you have to do with your plants.
 We also made it a PWA so you can access it in your phone as an app.

-We used React,Redux,React Router,Node.js, MongoDB.
+We used React, Redux, React Router, Node.js, MongoDB.

 https://plantinary.netlify.app/